DeLiVR: Differential Spatiotemporal Lie Bias for Efficient Video Deraining

 \textbf{Impact on Downstream Tasks} To assess the practical value of our deraining method, we tested its impact on downstream tasks like object detection and semantic segmentation.
 As visually demonstrated in Figure~\ref{fig:downstream_tasks}, adverse weather conditions severely degrade the performance of these high-level vision models.
 The top row shows that the object detector fails on the rainy input, but after processing with our method, it can accurately localize the targets.
 Similarly, for semantic segmentation (bottom row), our method helps the model produce a much cleaner and more precise mask compared to the corrupted result from the original image.
 This intuitively proves that our method not only enhances visual quality but also acts as a crucial pre-processing step to improve the reliability of downstream vision systems in real-world scenarios.

 \textbf{Efficiency Analysis.} In addition to restoration accuracy, efficiency plays a crucial role in the practical deployment of video deraining systems.
 Table~\ref{tab:efficiency} reports the model size (in terms of parameters) and the average inference time per frame.
 DeLiVR demonstrates clear advantages over prior methods: it uses significantly fewer parameters and achieves much faster inference, while still delivering competitive or superior restoration quality.
+This confirms that introducing Lie-group differential biases is not only theoretically meaningful and robust, but also lightweight and computationally efficient, making DeLiVR more suitable for real-world applications.

+\textbf{Comparison with Optical-Flow-Based Guidance.} We evaluate two representative flow-guided recurrent video restoration models on the WeatherBench dataset: \emph{Frame-Consistent Recurrent Video Deraining~\citep{yang2019frame}} (PSNR 23.33 / SSIM 0.691 / LPIPS 0.455) and \emph{High-Resolution Optical Flow and Frame-Recurrent Network~\citep{fang2022high}} (PSNR 24.10 / SSIM 0.716 / LPIPS 0.402).
+Under the same evaluation setting on an A100 GPU, our rotation-prediction-based model consistently surpasses both flow-based baselines.

-This confirms that introducing Lie-group differential biases is not only theoretically meaningful and robust, but also lightweight and computationally efficient, making DeLiVR more suitable for real-world applications. \textbf{Necessity of Lie Groups.} Our design leverages Lie-group theory to ensure valid and continuous rotations, provide a tangent space for stable optimization, and enable principled definitions of temporal displacement.
+\textbf{Necessity of Lie Groups.} Our design leverages Lie-group theory to ensure valid and continuous rotations, provide a tangent space for stable optimization, and enable principled definitions of temporal displacement.